How To Build An AI Chatbot: A Comprehensive Guide

 Custom knowledge base development

-After the models have been chosen, the team created a custom knowledge base for an AI chatbot.
+After the models were chosen, the team created a custom knowledge base for an AI chatbot.
 Here are the steps that were taken by the team:

 • Collection and preparation of the knowledge base.
 First, documents were collected and prepared.
-In our case, these were PDF documents, but in general these can be various types of documents - pdf, docx, txt, and many others.
+In our case, these were PDF documents, but, in general, you can use various types of documents, including pdf, docx, txt, and others.

 • Chunking.
-Since some documents can have a lot of text and a large size, each document is divided into sectors (chunks) with a fixed number of characters.
-Most often, 1024 is used.
-But this parameter should be selected for a specific task.
-If the size is very small, then the model will not be able to get enough information.
-Similarly, a very large sector size negatively affects the speed and accuracy of answers.
+Since some documents can be large and contain a lot of text, each document was divided into sectors (chunks) with a fixed number of characters.
+Typically, the sector contains 1024 characters.
+However, the exact number depends on the task: if the sector size is very small, the model will not be able to get enough information.
+If the sector size is large, the model may struggle with low speed of retrieval and low accuracy of answers.
 In general, the size should be neither too small nor too large.

 • Creation and storage of embeddings.
-Next, embeddings are created, and the obtained numerical vectors are stored in a specialized vector database, which is intended specifically for storing embeddings.
+Next, you need to create embeddings and store the obtained numerical vectors in a specialized vector database.
+These databases are intended specifically for storing embeddings.
 Popular solutions include FAISS, Chroma, and Pinecone.

 Let’s keep in touch